MicrosoftDocs/sdk-api/sdk-api-src/content/dinputd/nf-dinputd-idirectinputeffectdriver-starteffect.md

-#### - dwCount
+#### - dwID

-Specifies the number of times to perform the effect.
-If the value is INFINITE, then the effect should be repeated until explicitly stopped or paused.
+Identifies the external joystick number being addressed

 #### - dwEffect

 Specifies the effect to be played.

-#### - dwID

-Identifies the external joystick number being addressed

 #### - dwMode